 As to Plaintiffs, Defendant, and Donald J. Trump, no facts have been properly pleaded.
-The only "facts" alleged in Plaintiffs' Complaint are a mere recitation of news articles and political events, which is also far short of admissible evidence.
+The only "facts" alleged in Plaintiffs' Complaint are a mere recitation of news articles and political events.

 STANDARD OF REVIEW

 "Summary disposition is appropriate under MCR 2.116(C)(4) when the trial court 'lacks jurisdiction of the subject matter."
 Weishuhn v Catholic Diocese of Lansing, 279 Mich App 150, 155; 756 NW2d 483 (2008).
 "When determining if the trial court has subject-matter jurisdiction, [the] Court considers the pleadings, affidavits, depositions, admissions, and other documentary evidence.
 Durcon Co v Detroit Edison Co, 250 Mich App 553, 556; 655 NW2d 304 (2002).